- 1 The Institute’s Research & Education Mission

 Among others, Nobel laureate Professor Elizabeth Blackburn of UCLA showed that the perception of threatening chronic stress significantly shortens human lifespans while a holistic lifestyle characterized by a positive mood, good food, exercise and meditation would increase lifespan via the telomere lengthening pathway.
 (See Exhibit A Below).

-Without knowing about the existence of telomersase, one of France’s great thinkers not many American scientists know about, French professor Henri Laborit (a Lasker awardee & quasi Nobel laureat) had actually explained decades ago part of this aging and disease generating mechanism, in particular on how malignancies (cancer) and other diseases can result from this perception of intense chronic stress and “inaction” that leads the stressee in a situation of pathological despair because he or she is no longer able to take action, either via fight or flight.
+Without knowing about the existence of telomersase, one of contemporary France’s great thinkers not many American scientists know about, French professor Henri Laborit (a Lasker awardee & quasi Nobel laureat) had explained decades ago part of this aging and disease generating mechanism, in particular on how malignancies (cancer) and other diseases can result from this perception of intense chronic stress and “inaction” that leads the stressee in a situation of pathological despair because he or she is no longer able to take action, either via fight or flight.